Loyalty comes first as North Korea braces for pandemic hardship

 Seoul – Behind its self-imposed COVID-19 barricade North Korea is more isolated than ever, and analysts say authorities are reinforcing loyalty to the regime in the face of desperate times.

-The impoverished country is under multiple sets of international sanctions over its nuclear weapons and ballistic missile programmes, and has long struggled to feed itself, suffering chronic food shortages.
+The impoverished country is under multiple sets of international sanctions over its nuclear weapons and ballistic missile programs, and has long struggled to feed itself, suffering chronic food shortages.

 North Korea was the first country to impose a strict lockdown when it sealed its border in January last year to stop the novel coronavirus spreading from neighboring China, where it first emerged before sweeping the world.